haaris272k/wallomator/README.md

-# Automated Desktop Background Changer for Windows
+# Wallomator: Automated Desktop Background Changer for Windows

 Welcome to the Automated Desktop Background Changer !
 This tool allows you to automate the process of changing your desktop background on Windows.
 It was created as a fun project while exploring task automation methods.